 Luma’s Hot Take: Amazon continues to thrive with it’s healthcare innovations.
 It will be interesting to see the results and feedback from the Amazon Care pilot and see what’s next for the program and the company within healthcare.
 Currently, the launch is only for Amazon employees, but there is speculation that something like this could eventually be Amazon’s healthcare offering to the general public.

-Story #3: The Mayo Clinic Has Partnered with Google to Better Store Patient Data and Use It to Build Technology to Improve Care.
+Story #3: The Mayo Clinic Has Partnered with Google to Better Store Patient Data and Use It to Build Technology to Improve Healthcare Innovations.

 Google has entered into a 10-year strategic partnership with the Mayo Clinic in the pursuit of building new technology innovations in care delivery.
 The hope is that these healthcare innovations will prove successful at the Mayo Clinic and then be able to translate to other health systems throughout the nation.